Careers

 Read More

-Working from an Indigenous world view, the Family Violence Prevention Co-Coordinator helps to facilitate the Women’s Warrior’s Program.
-This position is responsible for assisting with co-facilitating the Women’s Warriors Program from a trauma-informed, culturally-grounded place towards providing an opportunity for Indigenous Women to gain a deeper understanding of family violence and its impact on self, family, and community and work towards ending the cycle of family violence.
+Working from an Indigenous world view, the Family Violence Prevention Co-Coordinator is responsible for co-facilitating the Women’s Warriors Program from a trauma-informed, culturally grounded place, towards providing an opportunity for Indigenous Women to gain a deeper understanding of family violence and its impact on self, family and community, and work towards ending the cycle of family violence.

 Read More